7stud/common-lisp/fiveam/fiveam-tutorial.md

 (defun test-proj2 ()
   (run! 'master-suite))
 ```
-   and put it above your test suite:
+`run!` is a function in the `fiveam` package.
+Put the function above your test suite:
 ```
 (defpackage proj2/tests/main
   (:use :cl